STAFF

 We are not apart from nature; we are a part of nature.
 This is a central contradiction of modern life.
 Our challenge as humans, scientists, activists and artists is to bring us back into the system of which we are only a part.

 Joshua Harrison is a filmmaker, environmentalist and educator.
 After a lifetime of connection to their process, principles, and outcomes, he began working directly with Newton and Helen Harrison in 2012 to support strategy, large projects and overall development for the Center.
-He became Director following recent death of Newton Harrison.
+He became Director following the recent death of Newton Harrison.

 Kai Reschke - Co-Director